 Solana is an awesome Rust blockchain.
 The top Solana priority is performance.
-However the tradeoff for speed and universality of the Solana API is pretty low-level smart contract (aka Solana program) API.
-Fortunately there is the Anchor framework.
-It’s an opinionated framework designed to mitigate many issues caused by error-prone Solana API and to reduce the developer cognitive load and the number of needed non-business decisions (e.g. choosing the most suitable account data encoding).
+However, the trade-off for the speed and universality of the Solana API is a pretty low-level smart contract (aka Solana program) API.
+Fortunately, there is the Anchor framework.
+It’s an opinionated framework designed to mitigate many issues caused by error-prone Solana API and reduce the developer’s cognitive load and the number of non-business decisions needed (e.g., choosing the most suitable account data encoding).

 PS: You might ask – why Trdelnik?
-Well as we plan to write Brownie for Solana we looked for a similar name.
-Ackee Blockchain comes from Prague where the typical sweet everyone sells to tourists on the street is called Trdelnik.
-So we decided to accept it.
+Well, since we plan to write Brownie for Solana, we were looking for a similar name.
+Ackee Blockchain comes from Prague, where the typical sweet that everyone sells to tourists on the street is called Trdelnik.
+So we decided to adopt it, haha.